alextawes19/Equipment-Request-App/README.md

 # Equipment Request App

+### Story
+As an IT Intern at Rogers Electric I was tasked with developing an equipment request application which streamlined how IT processed inventory requests.
+I worked closely with the IT team in order to complete this application as well as several test groups within the company through several testing periods.

+### Summary
-An application which allows users to request new equipment and devices.
-Made for Rogers Electric while I was the IT intern.
+An application which allows users/employees to request new equipment and devices.
+Requests are formatted and sent to the  IT help-desk as a support ticket in Jira.
 Implemented agile software engineering approaches and strategies.
-Worked closely with a test group and a team to get user feedback and define requirements for the application.

 Made with Microsoft Power Apps, Power Fx and Power Automate.